Regulation · Estonia

 5. CASPs operating in Estonia

-See our CASP registry filtered by Estonia.
-The main options for Estonian consumers right now are via passporting:
+Additional options for Estonian consumers are available via passporting:

 - Coinmotion (FIN-FSA, Finland) - passported into EE